bootcamparankush/somraj-portfolio/README.md

 I have also provided direct links to my resume, linkedin profile, contact details.
 See below a screen shot of the webpage I developed.

+See below the link for my portfolio deployed URL - https://bootcamparankush.github.io/somraj-portfolio/

 ![Untitled 2](https://user-images.githubusercontent.com/120338398/211409690-1ee01336-bf1e-474c-aa2b-bdd412c9b52a.png)